tjvantoll/articles/kendo/angular-v-react/article.md

 Pretty similar, huh?

 Despite the similarities, I do think there are some differences between the two that do matter.
 In general, I find that React gives you more flexibility in how you choose to build your apps, and Angular gives you more structure.
+That structure can be advantageous when working on large apps on a large team, but you can replicate a similar structure in React by adhering to well-established style guides.

 Neither approach is wrong, and which framework you should choose comes down to personal preference, as well as the needs of your team or organization.
 When in doubt, build a small app with both to see which framework best meets your needs.
 That’s what I did 🙂

 > **TIP**: React and Angular developers both need UI components, and we make them for both frameworks!
 If you’re a React developer you should check out [KendoReact](https://www.telerik.com/kendo-react-ui/), and if you’re an Angular developer you should try [Kendo UI for Angular](https://www.telerik.com/kendo-angular-ui) 📊📈📆